-The doctoral program requires that the student's advanced theory course, PC700, PC753, PC754, PC897, PC898, PC901, PC902, PC914, and PC915 or PC916 be completed with a grade of B or better prior to taking the qualifying examination.
-If a grade of B or better is not achieved in each of these courses, additional coursework will be required in the subject area needing remediation before a student will be granted permission to take the qualifying exam.
+In addition to successfully completing the portfolio, the doctoral program requires that students earn a B or better in all courses.
+If a grade of B or better is not achieved in each course, additional coursework will be required in the subject area needing remediation before a student will be granted permission to begin the doctoral dissertation.

-After successful completion of the qualification examination, candidates may begin doctoral dissertation planning and register for Doctoral Research Supervision (PC960).
-Candidates may be taking other academic/clinical courses during this time.
 Candidates officially begin work on the dissertation when Dissertation Guidance (PC990) is taken, during which they complete and defend the dissertation proposal, perform data analysis, and prepare a dissertation defense.
 The earliest a proposal defense can be scheduled is the semester in which all coursework will be completed.
-Candidates are admitted into All But Dissertation (ABD) status when they have completed all of their academic, clinical, and research courses and have passed the qualifying examination.
+Candidates are admitted into "All But Dissertation" (ABD) status when they have completed all of their academic, clinical, and research courses and have passed the portfolio experience.